LORD BYRON

 S: Don't call me Bob!!

-S runs into his study - commences - and is distracted by a copy of The Courier
+S runs into his study - commences - and is distracted by a copy of the Courier

 B: That venomous villain!
 That Satanist!
 That whore-monger - I believe that expression is in the Book of Ruth - sales of 3000 for the latest tales of the Spanish dog-eater!!
 “Works” at £2.
 2. 0 a pop - 3,500 sales!! (chews quill in frustration) - I will supersede all warblers here below!!

-S works furiously on “A Vision of Judgement” - A year passes
+S works furiously on “A Vision of Judgement” - a year passes

 S(to Wordsworth): 'Tis done - my showstopper - nay - my lacerating preface - will shame into silence the degenerates of our modern age